Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 It might surprise you to know that there’s more than one type of road bike.
 Here are a few of the most common types of road bikes and what you should know about them.

-Racing bikes have a higher price range and most will be out of the budget for beginners.
+Race bikes have a higher price range, and most will be out of the budget for beginners.
 These might not be the best bikes for a beginner, but they’ll give you a lot of excitement down the road.

-Time trial brakes are built for athletes who are racing against the clock.
-These bikes are typically ridden on closed tracks and don’t make a great choice for commuters.
+Time trial bikes are built for athletes who are racing against the clock.
+These bikes are typically ridden on closed tracks and aren’t a great choice for commuters.
 If you’re looking to explore biking as a sport, this could be an exciting opportunity.

 Sportive bikes are another type of road bike designed for competitive riders.
-These bikes are designed to be ridden for long periods of time during extended races.
+This bike type is designed to be ridden for long periods of time during extended races.
 A sportive bike can offer the commuter something a bit more efficient and sports-driven.

 Aero bikes are built with aerodynamics in mind.
 These bikes get up to high speeds very quickly, and they’re designed for intermediate or more experienced riders.